 There are two significant effects of this in that a steeper rake angle will accelerate the airflow beneath the car due to a greater release of pressure as it flows past the lowest point of the floor.
 A rake angle generates a venturi-like effect under the floor, where the majority of the ground effects (or downforce) is generated.
 This angle is extremely sensitive, even a few milimeters one way or the other, either on the front or rear end of the car can have a significant effect on downforce.
 A sportscar with almost 10m² (or cca 6m² in case of Formula 1 car) of bottom area has huge potential for producing ground effects downforce.
 But this will only work if you are producing something really precise and stiff facing the ground.

 According to engineers of rival teams, the higher rear end of the Red Bull artificially adds volume to the diffuser, hence makes it "think" it's bigger than it really is.
 The whole concept seems to be more efficient at creating overall pressure change and downforce from the floor and the diffuser.
 Beacuse from 2011 diffuser regulation changes, difusser have smaller angle of the walls, and by raking the car (lovering front and rising rear end of the car), it effectively makes the diffuser steeper, as they are so tightly rescricted on exit height.
 Newey actualy make the diffuser steeper without working against the rules.
 Deffuser actualy „think“ that he have steeper angles and actualy increases diffuser angle relative to the ground.
 It's also very difficult to keep the diffuser working well at high rear ride-heights - with the increased height from the flor, a lot of air can leak into the diffuser from the sides, reducing its overall performance.
-So, to do that eficiently, you have to seal sides of the diffuser to prevent air leak into the diffuser.
-But Red Bull use the exhaust gases and their sidepod design more effectively than any other team to 'seal' the diffuser and keep the airflow working through this under-floor area.
+So, to do that efficiently, you have to seal sides of the diffuser to prevent air leak into the diffuser.
+But around year 2011, Red Bull can use the exhaust gases and their sidepod design more effectively than any other team to 'seal' the diffuser and keep the airflow working through this under-floor area.
+After blown diffuser was banned, they have to look on other possibilities to seal diffuser.

 This might also have an impact on the centre of pressure which should move it forward.
 In this way is possible to, at higher speed, pull front of the car closer the ground, front wing included, to get visual effect of flexi wings.
 It's not the case that RedBull wing flexing so much, it was whole front of the car.
 To add to this, carbon fibre can be weaved in a certain way to behave differently under different loads.
 The theory is that the RedBull RB6 and RB7 wing flexes outwards and down due to a sophisticated layering process of the carbon composite material.
 But not so much as rival teams try to prove.
 It is actual movement of the car body, and in minor quantity, wing flexing itself.